Zero Waiting Period Health Insurance: Benefits & Coverage

 Is it possible to reduce the waiting period in health insurance?

-While it may not be possible to reduce the waiting period for health insurance, you can opt for ACKO Platinum Health Insurance Policy which has a zero waiting period for pre-existing diseases.
-Provided you disclose all your medical conditions while buying the plan.
+While it may not be possible to reduce the waiting period for health insurance, you can opt for health insurance without waiting period.
+Go for ACKO Platinum Health Insurance Policy to get zero waiting period for pre-existing diseases.
+Make sure that you disclose all the medical conditions of all insured members while buying the plan.

 Additional points to remember about health insurance waiting periods

-Here are some important points to keep in mind about waiting periods in health insurance.
+Here are some important points to keep in mind about health insurance with zero waiting period.

 Difference between survival period and waiting period in health insurance